Skip to main content

 Types of Income Used to Calculate 2022 IRMAA Brackets

 Medicare looks at certain types of income in order to determine which IRMAA bracket you are in.
-Note that depending on which ones of these you have, the calculation is based on all of the included types of income and determined on a year by year basis.
+Note that depending on which ones of these you have, the calculation is based on all of the included types of income and determined on a year by year basis along with if you are filing single, married jointly or married filing separately.

 Social Security BenefitsDistributions From: